daniel-lanciana/style-guides/sql.md

 * the closing parenthesis should be lined up under the first character of the line that starts the multi-line construct
 * the contents of the parentheses should be indented one level.

 Do not use nested queries.
-Instead, use Common Table Expressions (`WITH`) to improve readability.
+Instead, use Common Table Expressions (the `WITH` keyword) to improve readability.

 ```sql
 WITH sample AS (